 Do you need any special equipment to make this?

-I would also recommend that you use some digital scales* to weigh out your ingredients.
+I also recommend that you use some digital scales* to weigh out your ingredients.

 More sweet potato recipes you might like